bPavan16/CodeTrans-V1/README.md

-# Code-to-Code Translation from Java to Python using TransformersT5-small
+# Code-to-Code Translation from Java to Python using Transformers T5-small

 ## Overview